Chaturangi

 Chaturangi is a mountain of the Garhwal Himalaya in Uttarakhand India.The elevation of Chaturangi is 6407 m.
 It is 102nd highest located entirely within the Uttrakhand.
 Nanda Devi, is the highest mountain in this category.
 It is situated in the Gangotri National Park.
 It lies 3.9 km south of Pilapani Parbat 6796 m its nearest higher neighbor.
 It is 5.1 km SW of Mana Parbat II 6771 m and it lies 11.2 km SE of Yogeshwar 6678 m.

 Climbing history

-In 1974 A team from kolkata climbed Chaturangi on September 27.The team comprising Jahar Guha Thakurta, Debu P. Bhattacharjee, B.S.
+In 1974 A team from Kolkata climbed Chaturangi on September 27.
+The team was composed of Jahar Guha Thakurta, Debu P. Bhattacharjee, B.S.
 Negi and Sherpa Kami.